What every best Ranges has:

 The gas cooktop has five burners -- four circular and one center oval one -- that range in power up to 17,000 BTU.
 A griddle for use with the center burner is included.
 The oven boasts a total capacity of 6.7 cubic feet, split between a 2.5-cubic-foot upper cavity and a 4.2-cubic foot lower one.
 Both ovens work independently for flexibility.
 "Smells stay contained within each oven -- no need to worry that the bacon you cook in the lower oven will make the sugar cookies in the top taste like pork," Thompson says.
 In addition to convection, there's a steam rack that lets you add moisture to your cooking.

 Performance is a little uneven in testing, but it shouldn't be a deal breaker for most potential buyers.
 The cooktop can get water to a boil quickly, in about the same time as most gas cooktops.
-The oven excelled when roasting a chicken was put to the test, but baking biscuits in convection mode yielded lackluster results on the batch cooked on the bottom rack, a not uncommon problem for all ovens.
+The oven excelled when roasting a chicken, but baking biscuits in convection mode yielded lackluster results on the batch cooked on the bottom rack, a not uncommon problem for all ovens.
 Broiling took longer than Thompson would have liked, and burgers never got the char that broiling often imparts, "but the patties stayed juicy, a nice surprise when you consider that long cook times often result in dried-out meat."

-Dual-fuel ranges don't typically get much in the way of user feedback, although the KitchenAid KFDD500ESS has accumulated a few more than we saw when this was our Best Reviewed pick last year.
+Dual-fuel ranges don't typically get much in the way of user feedback, although the KitchenAid KFDD500ESS has been around long enough to draw a reasonable, including around 150 reviews at Home Depot, where it earns a 4.3 star score.
 Most are very pleased with their new dual-fuel stove, saying they love its attractive looks and exceptional versatility.
-One issue that might be a concern for some is that a couple of owners complain that the gas stovetop can't be lit during a power outage.
+One issue that might be a concern for some is that a couple of owners complain that the gas stovetop can't be lit during a power outage -- a common problem with dual fuel ranges, and even some all-gas models.

-While there are not a lot of owner reviews, owners who do weigh in on the Samsung NY58J9850WS are highly complimentary, saying it roasts, bakes and broils superbly, and they love being able to cook in one oven, warm in the other, or cook two different items at varying temperatures.
-However, while this is billed as a double oven, at least one reviewer points out that it's actually a single, flexible oven -- it features Samsung's proprietary Flex Duo design -- you use a divider to split it into two.
-If you use it as a single oven it has a generous, 5.8 cubic foot capacity; as a double oven it's 2.4 and 3.3 cubic feet, respectively.
-The door can be used as a two-oven door or a single-oven door.
+While there are not a lot of owner reviews, those who do weigh in on the Samsung NY58J9850WS are highly complimentary, saying it roasts, bakes and broils superbly, and they love being able to cook in one oven, warm in the other, or cook two different items at varying temperatures.

 As its price would indicate, the Samsung NY58J9850WS is loaded with features.
 Those include convection cooking in both ovens (a rarity in double ovens) and a warming drawer.
 The cooktop has five burners, including an oval center burner for large dishes; a reversible cast iron griddle is included.